Counting Crows and Dashboard Confessional are touring together.Read More “Counting Crows & Dashboard Confessional Tour”

 Counting Crows have announced a new tour celebrating the 25-year existence of the band.

-Read More “Counting Crows Announce 2018 World Tour”
+Read More “Counting Crows and Matchbox Twenty Announce Tour”

 Counting Crows and Rob Thomas have announced a co-headlining North American tour.
 All the dates and information can be found below.